-Sublimation crafts are growing in popularity.
+Sublimation projects are growing in popularity.
+The sublimation technique is a great way to add personalized and custom images, phrases and designs onto hundreds of different types of products.
 In our sublimation for beginners guide we’ll walk you through the what, why and how of sublimation crafts including the many ways that Cricut makes it super easy to do!

 This post is sponsored by Cricut.
 All opinions are our own.